 3 Under the Public Sector Management Act 1994 s.
 112(2), a reference in a written law to the Public Service Commissioner is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management (as defined in the Interpretation Act 1984).
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).

-4 On the date as at which this compilation was prepared, the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
-15, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:

-“

-15. Acts in Schedule 2 amended

-The Acts mentioned in Schedule 2 are amended as set out in that Schedule.

-”.

-Schedule 2, cl.
-50 reads as follows:

-“

-Schedule 2 — Consequential amendments

-[s.
-15]

-50. Port Kennedy Development Agreement Act 1992

-Section 9(1) is amended in the definition of “Metropolitan Region Scheme” by deleting “the Metropolitan Region Town Planning Scheme Act 1959” and inserting instead —

-“ the Planning and Development Act 2005 ”.

-”.
+4 Department of Land Administration plans are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
+100).